Expression of Interest

 - How can governments, development banks, and philanthropies shift financing models to support long-term implementation – not just early-stage innovation – in resilience? (e.g., outcome-linked funding, multi-year scaling grants, or pooled funds for proven nature-based and locally led solutions)

-- How can innovation be enabled through the recombination of diverse knowledge systems, including traditional knowledge, local practice, and digital tools? (e.g., establishing protocols for co-design, ethical data sharing, or community-led digital adaptation platforms)
+- How can innovation be enabled through the recombination of diverse knowledge systems, old and new elements, including traditional knowledge, local practice, and digital tools? (e.g., establishing protocols for co-design, ethical data sharing, or community-led digital adaptation platforms)

 - What kinds of resilience strategies support psychological wellbeing and mental health, including responses to climate anxiety, eco-grief, and loss of cultural and ecological identity? (e.g., community-based healing, green social prescribing, or culturally rooted mental health interventions linked to nature connection)